The-Marcy-Lab-School/problem-set-x-hash-maps/README.md

 **1. What is a Hash Map and how does it work?** Be sure to mention the terms "hash key" and "hash function" in your explanation.

-**2. What are the benefits of using a Hash Map rather than storing all of our data in an Array?**
+**2. What are the benefits of using a Hash Map compared to using an Array?
+Be sure to mention the runtimes for lookup (finding a value), insertion, and deletion.**

 ### Coding Exercises